History of gambling in Australia

 How Internet has changed gambling in Australia?

 Nowadays, online gaming is the fastest growing form of gambling in Australian history.
-Its opportunities for Aussies are excellent as the IGA does not specifically prohibit Australian gamblers from playing at online casinos.
+Its opportunities for Aussies are excellent as the IGA does not specifically prohibit Australian gamblers from playing at real money online casinos.
 As for the sports betting online, it is legal, provided that it is associated with a land-based business.
 However, in-play sports betting is classed as "interactive" gambling, therefore falling under the IGA and making it illegal for Australian online bookmakers to offer it to residents.
 As for the lotteries, all of them are permitted beside keno-style games, scratch tickets, and instant lotteries.

 The online market of casinos is expanding very fast, creating more and more opportunities for players to win big by playing their favorite slots and increasing revenue for the country at the same time.